-Although we primarily focus on individual stocks here at Stocktrades.ca, I feel I would be doing readers a disservice by not going over some of the top Canadian ETFs for 2019.
+Although we primarily focus on individual stocks and learning how to buy stocks here at Stocktrades.ca, I feel I would be doing readers a disservice by not going over some of the top Canadian ETFs for 2020.
 Canadian ETFs have become a staple in many investors portfolios, and for good reason.

 - Canadian ETFs, at least when compared to mutual funds offer significantly lower management fees.
 You can invest in some Canadian ETFs that have management fees as low as 0.05%, as compared 2.35% of the average mutual fund.